nikkijuk/bmi-calculator-app/bmi_calculator_app/README.md

 While this app uses solely ISO when calculating, it has classes for both traditional and new algorithm.

 Reason: It's ok to assume in contract of components that client does transformation between numeric systems.
-Still, we want algorith to be pluggable.
+Still, we want algorithm to be isolated for use and testing.

 ![Domain classes implementation and tests](../diagrams/bmi-calculator-classes.png)

 There's test for each implemented algorithm.
 When testing later business logic components (bloc) and interaction (pages) we don't need to duplicate tests which are already done for domain objects.

+Domain classes do not have dependencies to Flutter.

 ## Implementing Bloc pattern